jasciullo/Sciullo-Portfolio/user_research/TSWD_user_research_plan.md

 ## Background

-Although the infectious disease of measles was declared erradicated from the US in xxxx -2019 saw a surge in confirmed cases of measles in several states.
-As of October 2019 the number of reported cases slowed down and we were able to keep our erracted status.
-Worldwide - the WHO lists vaccine hestiancy as one of the top ten global threats.
-Since global travel of US citizens (in/out of the country) continues and as do individuals/commounities who may be vaccine hesitant - there is a threat to the public health of people residing in the US.
+Although the infectious disease of measles was declared eliminated from the US in the year 2000, the Centers for Disease Control and Prevention reported 1,261 confirmed cases of measles for 2019.
+As of October 2019 the number of reported cases slowed down and the US maintained its mealses elimination status.
+The uptick in the number of confirmed cases in the US this past year is cause for concern.
+My final project examines current data on reported cases of measles and immunization rates in the US to tell the story of measles resurgence and how vaccine hesitancy plays a role in public health.

 ## Target audience

+ * Possible fencesitters on the public health topic of immunizations (for themselves/their dependents).
+ * Community advocates who can help educate others about the benefits of herd immunity.

 ## Objectives

 Conducting user research for Part II of Telling Stories with Data Final Project.
 Objective is to gather information to improve clarity of data visualizations presented.

  * Whether participants understand the data visualizations presented.
  * Whether participants seem engaged/excited to learn more about the topic.

 ## Goals / Questions
 Goals | Questions